World Innovation, Technology and Services Alliance

-The World Innovation, Technology and Services Alliance (WITSA) is a consortium of associations from the information and communications technology (ICT) industry around the world.
-The group claims that it represents over 90% of the world ICT market through its global membership, and has a goal of advancing the growth and development of the ICT industry.
+The World Innovation, Technology and Services Alliance (WITSA) is a consortium of tech associations from 80 countries and economies.
 WITSA was founded in 1978 as the World Computing Services Industry Association, and participates in advocacy in international public policy that affects the "global information infrastructure".
 It voices the concerns of the international IT industry in organizations such as the World Trade Organization, the Organisation for Economic Co-operation and Development, and the G7.

 WITSA represents IT industry associations in over 80 countries or economies.
 WITSA's motto is "Fulfilling the Promise of the Digital Age".